vmware-tanzu-labs/lab-spring-boot-on-k8s/workshop/content/exercises/01-creating-an-application.md

 For this workshop environment you must ensure Java 17 is selected under the project metadata on Spring Initializr.

+Because of later commands we will run, we also want to generate a Maven project rather Gradle, so click on **Maven** under the **Project** category to select it.

 You can leave as is the other defaults for the project metadata as the workshop is scripted to already expect the project name to be `demo`.

 Now click on **Add Dependencies**, search for `Spring Reactive Web`{{copy}} and add it.